joedolson/wp-to-twitter/src/readme.txt

 2. Activate the plugin using the `Plugins` menu in WordPress
 3. Go to Settings > XPoster
 4. Adjust the XPoster Options as you prefer them.
-5. Create an X.com application at X.com and Configure your OAuth keys
+5. Create a Bluesky, Mastodon, or X application and configure your application with XPoster.

 == Frequently Asked Questions ==

 = Why are you still calling things Tweets? =

-X.com is still slowly re-branding, and I'm not clear what Tweets will ultimately be called.
-Currently, they're called "Posts" in some contexts, but that's extremely ambiguous in WordPress, so I'm avoiding that terminology for now.
+As of version 5.0.0, I'm not.
+But if you see something still referencing a Tweet, let me know it!

 = Do I need to pay for an API plan at X.com? =